How CPOs See the Future? Highlights from the ProcureCon Report

 100 procurement leaders from across Western Europe and the Nordics (with 5% from the USA) were focused onto 3 topic areas: automation and the future of procurement, digital transformation, and suppliers and supply chains.
 They shared their views in total on 17 questions – which doesn’t seem like a lot, but when you see the depth of the answers you will agree that a lot of ground gets covered.

 Almost 50% of organizations surveyed see automation of procurement processes a high priority – the other half say it is on the radar.
 I think this somewhat generic question serves to highlight the current state of procurement: focused and proactive.

 When reading further in the report, it becomes clear that the state of procurement is also ‘measured’.
-For example, when asked what the biggest benefits to implementation of a digital procurement strategy were, the top responses were highly quantifiable and directly measureable by various KPIs.
-To find out the actual responses in detail, I warmly recommend that you to read the ProcureCon 2017 report.
+For example, when asked what the biggest benefits to implementation of a digital procurement strategy were, the top responses were highly quantifiable and directly measurable by various KPIs.
+To find out the actual responses in detail, I warmly recommend that you read the ProcureCon 2017 report.

 Hot topics in procurement